unhindered-ec/unhindered-ec/packages/push/README.md

 programs.

-There has been a _lot_ of discussion of the design of the Push interpreter, and that would absolutely be considered WIP and liable to change without notice.
+There has been a _lot_ of discussion of the design of the Push interpreter, and that would absolutely be considered _work in progress_ and liable to change without notice.

 The current interpreter has support for integer, floating point,